-- The Sepsis Team launched a whole week Sepsis Awareness during the World Sepsis Day in September 2018 with a great success, involving the whole Trust front-line/clinical staff, MDT and Senior Team in all four divisions. - Introduction of a Sepsis Trolley as part of every awareness and campaign in the Trust. - UHNM own sepsis information flyers and compliance sepsis cards created and distributed Trust wide for continuous awareness. - Had a great success in identifying Sepsis Champions (staff nurses/nursing assistant/ in house doctors/ANP) in each clinical area/divisions. - Sepsis kiosks & face to face training continued and provided to all staff including doctors.
-The aim to train as many departments throughout the year. - Departmental sepsis slides presentation organised to capture all level of clinicians within the Trust's four Divisions. - The Sepsis Team continued to regularly attended/provided sepsis updates to all
+- The Sepsis Team launched a Sepsis

+Awareness & Campaign during the World

+Sepsis Day since 2017, 2018 and the

+most recent in September 2019 with a

+great success.

+- Introduction of a Sepsis Trolley as part of every awareness and campaign in the Trust.

+- UHNM own sepsis information flyers and compliance sepsis cards created and distributed Trust wide for continuous awareness.
+Additional cards also created specifically for community settings.

+- Had a great success in identifying Sepsis

+Champions (staff nurses/nursing assistant/

+in house doctors/ANP) in each clinical

+area/divisions as well as providing Sepsis

+Champion Day training that includes

+workshops & simulation learning.

+- Sepsis kiosks & face to face training continued and provided to all staff
-Trust Divisional IP meetings, supporting all areas and helping drive for compliance.

-- Regular Strategic Sepsis & Antimicrobial Group meetings and Sepsis Team Senior Team meetings put in place, to work optimally and collaboratively. - Online training resource developed via ESR for staff nurses/doctors and other clinical staff with demonstrable great outcome - Sepsis reinforcement continued, holding a meet and greet in the clinical area, updating senior staff, clinical staff and consultants regarding sepsis compliance. - The Sepsis Team provided Doctors, Band 4 or Trainee Associate Practitioners, new nurses and student nurses inductions as well as external training provided to GP's, Royal College of Nursing study day in Stoke on Trent, St. John's ambulance, Katherine House Hospice. - Introduction of electronic Vitalpac (NEWS2) served as great success and sepsis module will come out on September 2019. - Reward progress on wards/ clinical areas and possibility of working closely with sepsis survivor to create further awareness. - Involved in collaborative works around Matneo Sepsis NHSi improvement project which was presented at a conference in London March 2019.
+- including doctors.
+The aim to train as many departments throughout the year. - Departmental sepsis slides presentation organised to capture all level of clinicians within the Trust's four Divisions. - The Sepsis Team continued to regularly attended/provided sepsis updates to all Trust Divisional IP meetings, supporting all areas and helping drive for compliance. - Regular Strategic Sepsis & Antimicrobial Group meetings and Sepsis Team Senior Team meetings put in place, to work optimally and collaboratively. - Online training resource developed via ESR for staff nurses/doctors and other clinical staff with demonstrable great outcome - Sepsis reinforcement continued, holding a meet and greet in the clinical area, updating senior staff, clinical staff and consultants regarding sepsis compliance. - The Sepsis Team provided Doctors, Band 4 or Trainee Associate Practitioners, new nurses and student nurses inductions as well as external training provided to GP's, Royal College of Nursing study day in Stoke on Trent, St. John's ambulance, Katherine House Hospice and other community hospitals. - Introduction of electronic Vitalpac (NEWS2) served as great success and the electronic sepsis vitals module are up and running now. - Reward progress on wards/ clinical areas and possibility of working closely with sepsis survivor to create further awareness. - Involved in collaborative works around Matneo Sepsis NHSi improvement project which was presented at a conference in London March 2019. - A collaborative work is under-going with the UHNM charity and sepsis survivor/s to create further awareness both internally and externally.